cjnaz/cjnfuncs/core.md

 ---

-# pop_logging_level_stack (logger='', clear=False) - Discard top of the stack
+# pop_logging_level_stack (logger_name='', clear=False) - Discard top of the stack

-Useful if the preexisting logging level was saved to the stack, but should be discarded when a new level is set.
+Useful if the preexisting logging level was saved to the stack, but should be discarded.

 ### Args